madraven05/CN-MINI_FACE/README.md

 ```

 ### Setting up the database
 For this you'll require the MySQL server setup.
-For this you can install <a href="https://www.apachefriends.org/download.html">xampp</a> and start a MySQL server in your local machine.
+You can install <a href="https://www.apachefriends.org/download.html">xampp</a> and start a MySQL server in your local machine.

-Once this is done, you need to import the `miniface.sql` file in your database and you're done!
+Once this is done, you need to import the [miniface.sql](miniface.sql) file in your database and you're done!

 ##### Step 1
 After starting the MySQL server, go to localhost/phpmyadmin page and click on **new**